nekolessi/nekolessi.github.io/README.md

 - `PROFILE.links`
 - `UI_TEXT`

-Helpful notes:

-- if `APP_CONFIG.heroProfileImageUrl` is empty, the site falls back to `images/profile.png`
-- the reactions endpoint is auto-derived from `APP_CONFIG.viewCounterWorkerUrl`
-- the Discord app icon endpoint is also auto-derived from `APP_CONFIG.viewCounterWorkerUrl`
-- social links use **Simple Icons only**
-- `UI_TEXT` holds section labels, fallback copy, and tiny status messages so you can retheme wording without digging through the logic

-### `PROFILE.links` shape
+if `heroProfileImageUrl` is empty it uses `images/profile.png`, which is very considerate of her. reaction and discord app-icon URLs are worked out from `viewCounterWorkerUrl`. `UI_TEXT` has all the little labels/fallback messages so u can change the vibe without touching the scary logic.

+### adding a link

 ```js
 {